amr-0xZ/JS-DSA/README.md

 # Data Structures and Algorithms in JavaScript

-This project demonstrates fundamental data structures and algorithms using JavaScript.
+This project demonstrates data structures and algorithms using JavaScript.
 It is designed to help learners understand how common data structures work and how to implement basic algorithms from scratch.

 ## Overview